 The problems count as marked.
 The total number of points available is xxx.
 Throughout this test, show your work.
+Please note that a few problems that appear here were removed from the final because it was too long.
 Using a calculator to circumvent ideas discussed in class will generally result in no credit.